Unspeakable (song)

 "Unspeakable" is a single from Ace of Base's 2002 album Da Capo.

 Chart performance

 The single peaked at number 3 in Israel, 14 in Finland, 45 in Sweden and 97 in Germany.

 Music video

 A music video was produced to promote the single.
 The video was directed by Daniel Borjesson.
 This was the last Ace of Base video to receive participation from Malin.

+The video features a taxi driver driving a Citroën DS cab through Stockholm during a night shift, listening to the song on his car's radio.
+The band members are then projected on several buildings throughout the city.
+The driver ends up picking up two passengers, but doesn't realize they are Ulf and Jenny, who start singing along during the ride.
+Eventually, the taxi driver arrives back home at the morning light, then turns on the TV, where the music video is playing, finally showing the driver.
+As the song ends, the driver has passed out on the couch.